 Some child abuse cases are caused by a parent's negligence.
 One common, and oftentimes tragic, form of neglect occurs when a parent accidentally leaves a sleeping baby in a car on a warm day.
 In the sun, the interior of a car can heat within minutes to more than 100 degrees, temperatures that a baby cannot survive.

-Child abuse is a very serious matter.
+Child abuse cases are a very serious matter.
 If you or someone you know suspects a case of child abuse, consider contacting the authorities immediately.
 If you have legal questions about child abuse in your city, contact a local family law attorney today for more information.